MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 After you understand the mechanics of remote execution, consider incorporating web service capabilities.
 You can publish an R web service composed of arbitrary R code block that runs on the remote R Server.
 For more information on publishing services, begin with the [Working with web services in R](data-scientist-manage-services.md#publishService)  guide.

-To publish a web service after you've created a remote session (argument `session = TRUE` with `remoteLogin()` or `remoteLoginAAD()`), you have two approaches:
+To publish a web service after you create a remote session (argument `session = TRUE` with `remoteLogin()` or `remoteLoginAAD()`), you have two approaches:

 + Publish from your local session:  At the `REMOTE>` prompt, use `pause()` to return the R command line in your local session.
 Then, publish your service.
 Use `resume()` from your local prompt to return to the command-line in the remote R session.

 + Authenticate again from within the remote session to enable connections from that remote session to the web node API.
 At the `REMOTE>` prompt, authenticate with `remoteLogin()` or `remoteLoginAAD()`.
 But this time, explicitly set the argument `session = FALSE`  so that a second remote session is NOT created **and** provide your username and password directly in the function.
-When attempting to login from a remote session, you will not be prompted for user credentials.
+When attempting to login from a remote session, you are not prompted for user credentials.
 You must pass valid values for `username` and `password` to this function.
-Then, you'll be authenticated and able to publish from the `REMOTE>` prompt.
+Then, you are authenticated and able to publish from the `REMOTE>` prompt.

 >[!WARNING]
->If you try to publish a web service from the remote R session without authenticating from that session, you'll get a message such as `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.
+>If you try to publish a web service from the remote R session without authenticating from that session, you get a message such as `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.

-Learn more about authenticating with `remoteLogin()` or `remoteLoginAAD()` in this article "[Logging into R Server with mrsdeploy](mrsdeploy-connection.md)".
+Learn more about authenticating with `remoteLogin()` or `remoteLoginAAD()` in this article "[Logging in to R Server with mrsdeploy](mrsdeploy-connection.md)."

 ```R
 > ## AAD AUTHENTICATION TO PUBLISH FROM REMOTE SESSION ##